FTSE 100 futures: Will easing inflation fears help the index rally?

 Governor of the US Federal Reserve, Christopher Waller, moved to confirm that despite the short-term rise in inflation, interest rates would not increase until policymakers see inflation remaining above target for a considerable period.
 Waller intimated that the Federal Reserve will bide their time over the next few months to wait and see whether it is only a temporary ‘mismatch’.

 The FTSE 100 did not appear unduly concerned by today’s US retail sales data, which missed forecasts and remained flat month-on-month.
 The consensus expected at least a 1% month-on-month rise, following a 9.7% rise in March following much-needed government stimulus.

 Some of the FTSE 100’s mid-morning gains were also driven by news of Amazon's move to create 10,000 new jobs in the UK, investing £10m over the next three years to train thousands of new employees in a vote of confidence for Britain’s retail and ecommerce sectors.

 However, the FTSE 100 futures market could also price in any uncertainty surrounding the emergence of the Indian Covid-19 variant, which appears to have been rapidly transmitted in the northwest of England during the last fortnight.
 Any weekend reports of delays to the 21 June lockdown easing or localised Covid-19 restrictions could see the FTSE 100 start next week on the wrong foot, with a move back below 7000 by no means impossible.

-At IG, you can trade indices when you want with the world's No.1 CFD trading provider.
+Opportunity isn’t restricted to office hours when it comes to trading indices like the FTSE 100.
+At IG, you can trade indices when you want with the UK’s number-one trading provider.
 We offer greater access to major indices like the FTSE 100 than any other UK provider.
 Open an account or practise with a demo account today.